microsoft/Azure-Analytics-and-AI-Engagement/build24/Setup-instructions.md

     ![databrick](media/db4.png)

-41. Go back to the Script execution and enter 'Yes' to confirm.
+41. Go back to the script execution and enter 'Yes' to confirm.

     ![databrick](media/db5.png)

 42. After the script execution is complete, the user is prompted "--Execution Complete--"

-	> **Note:** The deployment will take approximately 30-40 minutes to complete.
+	> **Note:** The deployment will take approximately 40-50 minutes to complete.
 Keep checking the progress with messages printed in the console to avoid timeout.

-### Task 3: Check Serving endpoint deployment for rag chatbot
+### Task 3: Check Serving endpoint deployment for RAG Chatbot

 1. **Go to** Azure Portal and **search** for 'rg-fabric-adb' and **click** on the resource group name which was created by the script.